FredAtLandMetrics/corrigible/README.md

                 - name: ensure latest os version
                   apt: upgrade=safe update_cache=yes
 ```
 The sections that begin with *- files:* instruct corrigible to create ansible file copy directives based on the information therein.
+Note that there are two forms.
+The latter prevents some unnecessary duplicated typing.  *Also, note that, if the **template: yes** line is present, the file will be run through the jinja2 templating engine with the same parameters record that informs the variable substitution in the plan and ansible plan files.*

 The sections that begin with *- inline:* are simply copied into the resulting ansible playbook using the indicated order (which defaults to zero if unspecified.